-" The anxiety and interest of the Indian public, however, have been transferred, in a great measure, from Delhi to Lucknow.
+"The anxiety and interest of the Indian public, however, have been transferred, in a great measure, from Delhi to Lucknow.
 We are waiting in painful suspense to hear again of the devoted little band of Britons there beleaguered by thousands of fierce and cruel foes.
-May God and their own good arms and indomitable souls be their deliverance, for they have no other present help!
-The small force under Havelock, not more than 900 men, after moving rapidly and victoriously along the road from Cawnpore almost to Lucknow, found itself so beset by masses of the enemy, that, encumbered as it was with its sick and wounded, its stores, &c., advance was impossible, and it fell back towards the Ganges.
+May God and their own good arms and indomitable souls be their deliverance, for they have no other present help! was impossible, and it fell back towards the Ganges.
 Again it advanced, but only again to retire.
 Victorious, however, to the last, it repulsed the enemy from its rear before crossing the river, and took two of their guns.
 Havelock has joined Neill at Cawnpore, and thence, when sufficiently strengthened by the slow coming reinforcements from below, he will again advance for the relief of Lucknow-in time, let us trust and pray, to rescue our countrymen and countrywomen there from their fearful peril.
 We may hope that the place will hold out, enormous as are the odds against it.
 We remember how strongly it was fortified, how completely it was stored for such an emergency as the present, by the master hand of Sir II.
 Lawrence.
 When last heard of, the garrison had good confidence in itself and its position, for some time to come; and there is the chance, by no means a slight one, that the Ghoorkas despatched from Nepaul by Jung Bahadoor, and who were long since reported as approaching, may arrive in time for succour and aid.
-But what are we English in India come to, when we are looking to the semi-barbarous, and supposed hostile, mountaincers of the north, as the sav jours of our country folk and our national honour?
+But what are we English in India come to, when we are looking to the semi-barbarous, and supposed hostile, mountaineers of the north, as the saviours of our country folk and our national honour?

 "We have still again to report the spread of the military revolt.
 In our last despatch we gave the first news of the mutiny at Dinapore.
 Those accounts were but partially true.
-The rising and flight of the three regiments-the 7th, 8th, and 40th-was correctly reported ; but, when it was added that General Lloyd, with a European force, was pressing hard after them, the statement was ludicrously incorrect. . . .
-"There is little of novelty or importance from the North-West generally.
-The Punjab continues quiet, its peace having searcely been interrupted by the mutiny of the disarmed 26th N. I. at Labore.
+The rising and flight of the three regiments-the 7th, 8th, and 40th-was correctly reported; but, when it was added that General Lloyd, with a European force, was pressing hard after them, the peace having scarcely been interrupted by the mutiny of the disarmed 26th N. I. at Lahore.
 This regiment rose against its officers, killed its commander, Major Spencer, the quartermaster sergeant, and two native non-commissioned officers, and then fled up the right bank of the Ravee.
 It was, however, speedily overtaken, dispersed, and destroyed.
 Scarcely a man now remains unaccounted for.